hashicorp/terraform-provider-azurerm/website/docs/r/netapp_volume.html.markdown

 * `account_name` - (Required) The name of the NetApp account in which the NetApp Pool should be created.
 Changing this forces a new resource to be created.

-* `creation_token` - (Required) A unique file path for the volume.
+* `volume_path` - (Required) A unique file path for the volume.
 Used when creating mount targets.
 Changing this forces a new resource to be created.

 * `pool_name` - (Required) The name of the NetApp pool in which the NetApp Volume should be created.
 Changing this forces a new resource to be created.

 * `service_level` - (Required) The target performance of the file system.
 Valid values include `Premium`, `Standard`, or `Ultra`.

-* `subnet_id` - (Required) The ID of the Subnet within the NetApp Volume, which must have the delegation Microsoft.NetApp/volumes.
+* `subnet_id` - (Required) The ID of the Subnet the NetApp Volume resides in, which must have the `Microsoft.NetApp/volumes` delegation.
 Changing this forces a new resource to be created.

-* `usage_threshold` - (Required) The maximum Storage Quota allowed for a file system in Gigabytes.
+* `storage_quota_in_gb` - (Required) The maximum Storage Quota allowed for a file system in Gigabytes.

 * `export_policy_rule` - (Optional) One or more `export_policy_rule` block defined below.